eo-learn makes extraction of valuable information from satellite imagery easy.

 eo-learn library acts as a bridge between Earth observation/Remote sensing field and Python ecosystem for data science and machine learning.
 The library is written in Python and uses NumPy arrays to store and handle remote sensing data.
 Its aim is to make entry easier for non-experts to the field of remote sensing on one hand and bring the state-of-the-art tools for computer vision, machine learning, and deep learning existing in Python ecosystem to remote sensing experts.

-eo-learn-core - The main subpackage which implements basic building blocks (
+core - The main module which implements basic building blocks (

 EOWorkflow) and commonly used functionalities.

-eo-learn-geometry - Geometry subpackage used for geometric transformation and conversion between vector and raster data.
+geometry - Geometry-related tasks used for transformation and conversion between vector and raster data.

-eo-learn-io - Input/output subpackage that deals with obtaining data from Sentinel Hub services or saving and loading data locally.
+io - Input/output tasks that deal with obtaining data from Sentinel Hub services or saving and loading data locally.

-eo-learn-visualization - Visualization tools for core elements of eo-learn.
+visualization - Visualization tools for the core elements of eo-learn.

 Introducing eo-learn (by Devis Peressutti)